Holonomy transformations for singular foliations: Holonomy transformations

 \subsection{Injectivity}

-{Let $(M,\cF)$ be a singular foliation.
+Let $(M,\cF)$ be a singular foliation.
 We show that the morphism of groupoids $\Phi$ defined in Cor. \ref{groidmap} is injective.
 This allows to view $H$ as a subset of the set of holonomy transformations, providing a geometric interpretation for the elements of $H$.
 Being $\Phi$ a morphism a groupoids covering $Id_M$, it suffices to show for every $x\in M$ that the map

-defined in eq. \eqref{Phixy} is injective.}
+defined in eq. \eqref{Phixy} is injective.

-{ For the sake of exposition, we first consider two extreme special cases: a point where the foliation vanishes (Prop. \ref{prop:xinj}) and the case of regular foliations (Prop. \ref{prop:reginj}).
-Then we prove in full generality that $\Phi$ is injective (Thm. \ref{thm:inj}). } {In all cases we will make use of:}
+For the sake of exposition, we first consider two extreme special cases: a point where the foliation vanishes (Prop. \ref{prop:xinj}) and the case of regular foliations (Prop. \ref{prop:reginj}).
+Then we prove in full generality that $\Phi$ is injective (Thm. \ref{thm:inj}).